Code Monkey home page Code Monkey logo

 qwidget_custom_painting

 Status Bar - The QStatusBar class implements a horizontal bar for displaying status information.
-We use a timer to regulate how long it takes the bar to reach 100%.
-We use three buttons to control the bar: start, stop, and reset.
+A timer is used to control how long it takes the bar to reach 100%.
+Three buttons are used to control the bar: start, stop, and reset.

 Check out the Python implementation as well.